mpritchardESTM/esteemedio.github.io/_posts/2020-06-12-increase-your-wordpress-site-performance.md

 ---
 title: How To Increase Your WordPress Site’s Performance
-author: matthew-pritchard
+author: _authors/matthew-pritchard.md
 categories: wordpress
-image: /img/blog-wordpress-logo.jpg
+image: "/img/blog-wordpress-logo.jpg"

 ---
 Advancing your website’s speed is the ultimate goal of any WordPress user.
 Ideally, your intended users are able browse your website, and benefit from fast page-loading.
 Though various factors determine your WordPress website’s speed, things like web hosting and SEO play a critical role.
 Accelerating your WordPress website is important as it influences how users interact with your digital presence.
 So important, in fact, that over 53% of users leave websites that take [more than three seconds to load](https://www.marketingdive.com/news/google-53-of-mobile-users-abandon-sites-that-take-over-3-seconds-to-load/426070/).

 If you’re having difficulty optimizing your WordPress sites, there are fortunately multiple online tools, as well as helpful tips and tricks, that can provide a wealth of information about speed and performance of your webpages.